mozilla/testpilot2/doc/userinteractions.md

 Census of User Interactions with Test Pilot.

+*   setup:
+    -  (if bundled), accept the global telemetry login  OR
-*   install the addon  OR  it is bundles.
+    -  install the addon the addon
-*   turn on / accept the addon
 *   at beginning of study
     - install other addons
     - 'accept' a study
     - do an external survey
 *   during study
     - see / plot collected data
-*   end of study
+*   end of study [see below]
     - upload data?
     - "restore" ui to before (uninstall addons)
 *   anytime